eaasi/user-handbook/source/guide/dashboard.rst

 **Learn and Support**: Links to the EaaSI User Handbook that you are reading right now!

-**User Forum**: Links to the "EaaSI Tech Talk" Google Group, a forum for connecting with other EaaSI users for support and collaboration.
-This forum is not open to the general public but new users can be added by EaaSI staff on request.
+**User Forum**: Links to the `EaaSI Community Forum <https://forum.eaasi.cloud>`_, a public Discourse for reporting bugs to the development team, as well as connecting with other
+EaaSI users for support and collaboration.
 (See :ref:`community`)

 Activity
 ---------